 Surfari time: best beaches in Sri Lanka

 Roughly the size of Ireland, Sri Lanka may be diminutive, but it packs an awful lot in between its palm-fringed shores.
-Poised above the equator in the balmy waters of the Indian Ocean, the Cinnamon Isle has endless swathes of lovely strands on which to relax.
-Read on for our lowdown on the best beaches in Sri Lanka and make sure you pencil in time to lounge on its sands.
+Poised above the equator in the balmy waters of the Indian Ocean, Sri Lanka has a coastline fringed with numerous golden beaches.
+Wondering which of these sun-kissed sandy stretches to visit?
+Read on for our overview of each of the country's coasts and to discover the best beaches in Sri Lanka for you.

-This remote village is located on the island’s southeast coast, near to the Yala National Park.
-This makes it a perfect option if you start suffering from animal fatigue (think castle fatigue but furrier).
+This remote village is located on the island’s southeast coast, near Yala National Park.
 With waves rolling in all the way from the Antarctic, Arugam has earned something of an international reputation in the surfing world.

 Absorb Sri Lanka's ancient culture at Sigiriya and Polonnaruwa on this tailor-made trip to Sri Lankan culture and coast.
 Journey south to colourful Kandy with its temples and tea factories, followed by a relaxing stay on sandy southwest beaches.